 November 15 – December 13, 2016

 To highlight the importance of time as a primary design element in addition to type and imagery, the Creative Technology Program at FIT dedicated its second annual exhibition to temporal design. #TIME: 2016 Creative Technology Program Annual Exhibition emphasized visual storytelling, interaction strategies, and conceptual thinking for designing with time in mind.
-The exhibition will be divided into three parts: motion design, interaction design, and time-based information design, such as timelines and calendars.
+The exhibition was divided into three parts: motion design, interaction design, and time-based information design, such as timelines and calendars.
 Each project in the exhibition displayed its own distinctive, creative approach to solving design problems using temporal design principles.
 It provided an opportunity for those interested in temporal design, across a range of disciplines, methods, and practices, to reflect on what it might mean to them.

 #TIME showcased the best projects from Creative Technology program courses such as Kinetic Typography, Immersive-Publication Design, User Experience Design, and Design for Screen-based Media.
 To demonstrate the linkage between these student projects and current industry practices, selected professional projects from the alumni, faculty, and advisory board of the program were also on view.

 Image: Creative Technology Program Advisory Board "JWT"

 May 20 – November 19, 2016